-OC LAFCO'S FISCAL YEAR 2019-2020 AUDITED FINANCIAL STATEMENTS
+OC LAFCO'S FISCAL YEAR 2021-22 AUDITED FINANCIAL STATEMENTS

-The auditor found OC LAFCO's financial reporting to be in compliance with Generally Accepted Accounting Principles and issued an Unqualified Opinion, which is the highest level of opinion an entity can receive.
-Additionally, the Report on Internal Controls noted that OC LAFCO had no significant deficiencies or material weaknesses in internal controls.
-Further, the auditor noted no transactions that were both significant and unusual were identified during the audit and detected one material entry that was corrected by the accountant to correct deferred outflows and inflow for pensions.
-A representative from Davis Farr will present the audited financial statements and be available to address any questions at the December Commission meeting.
+The auditor found OC LAFCO's financial reporting to be in compliance with Generally Accepted Accounting Principles and expressed an Unqualified Opinion, which is the highest level of opinion an entity can receive.
+Additionally, the Report on Internal Controls noted that no material weaknesses or significant deficiencies in internal controls were identified during the audit process.